andstor/clover2lcov-action/README.md

 |`dst`|Optional|the encoding of the file to read.|`src` with `.info` extension|

 ## Outputs
-- `file`: The path to thhe converted LCOV file.
+- `file`: The path to the converted LCOV file.
 ## License

 Copyright © 2021 [André Storhaug](https://github.com/andstor)